ibbles/LearningUnrealEngine/Adding icon-sprite to Actor.md

-# Adding icon to Actor
+# Adding icon/sprite to Actor

-Actors use an icon to be visible in the Editor Viewport even when they don't contain any visible Components.
+Some Actors use an icon to be visible in the Editor Viewport even when they don't contain any visible Components.
 We can specify which icon to use in the Actor's constructor:

 ```cpp